mikd418/IS-565/October/README.md

 ![](./image.png)
 <br />
 <br />
-As you can see the template was able to discover default credentials `admin:admin` and `Emby:password`
+As you can see the template was able to discover default credentials `admin:admin`